fdonnet/dapper-sql-generator/README.md

 ## TSQL stored procedures generator
 In "General" tab, you can select what types of SP you want o generate.

-At global and table level you can specify a simple config:
+At global and table level you can specify:

 ![Alt text](/img/sqlsettings.png?raw=true "Stored proc settings")
 - The roles you want to grant "EXECUTE" on the SP (the roles need to be defined in your model .dacpac file).